 Do yourself a favour, and discover the rough but beautiful history of Warsaw on your own.

 This wonderful restaurant is located a bit outside of Warsaw centre, but is definitely a visit worthy!
 If you want to dine at the restaurant, we recommend that you walk through the beautiful Park Lazienki.

 Park Lazienki is the most well-kept garden we’ve ever experienced!
-Lazienki has avenues of green trees, lively wildlife and beautiful lakes.
+Lazienki has avenues of green trees, lively wildlife, and beautiful lakes.
 The hidden gem is definitely the restaurant Dom Polski.
 Unfortunately, we did not have time to visit both of Dom Polskis two restaurants in Warsaw, however, we recommend the Dom Polski Belwerderska, which is the one located by Lazienki.
 The restaurant is absolutely adorable.
-A polish princess-theme inside warms you up and gives you a cosy feeling.
-The service, staff and manager were very professional and made the experience at Dom Polski very good!
+A polish princess-theme inside warms you up and gives you a cozy feeling.
+The service, staff, and manager were very professional and made the experience at Dom Polski very good!